Feudalism in Pakistan: Under colonial rule

 Often criticized for being the root of our modern feudal system, the mansabdari system was in fact different in many essential ways.
 First and foremost, the system granted ownership on a non-hereditary transferable basis.
 The officials, mansabdars, who were granted the job of overseeing of the land, never owned their mansabs but were only granted a share of its earnings as a reward for their work.
 Thus, since they never owned the land, they did not have the right to pass it on to their offspring, either.
 This non-ownership of land is the essential difference between modern feudalism and the Mughal mansabdari system.

+Under British rule, the Chief of the Swati tribe, also known as the Khan of Garhi Habibullah, was the largest Jagirdar in the NWFP (KPK) Province.
+In the 1907 settlement, he held a Jagir of 56 villages in Mansehra District, generating a revenue of Rs.
+22,000 which was highest of that time.
+Additionally, the Swati Chief owned an independent state in Battagram District, then part of Yaghistan, and held a Jagir in Hindwara Tehsil of Kashmir State—both of which were not included in the mentioned revenue.